sslover/designing-for-data-personalization/javacript-cheat-sheet.md

 	person = undefined; // Value is undefined, type is undefined

 In JavaScript, null is "nothing".
 It is supposed to be something that doesn't exist.
-Can empty an object by setting it to null or undefined.
+You can empty an object by setting it to null or undefined.

 	var person = null; // Value is null